bitgreen/browser-wallet/README.md

 - Safari (Desktop and Mobile version)
 - Edge (compatible with Chrome Extension)
 - Brave (compatible with Chrome Extension)
-- Other Browsers based on Chrome Engine
+- Other Browsers based on chromium Engine

 ___

+## OS Compatability

+The wallet app is available on the following operating systems:

+- android
+- iOS

+___

 ## Project Structure

-- **packages/browser-wallet-base** - Extension base structure.
+- **packages/browser-wallet-base** - Extension base structure, including capacitorjs project and webpack configs.
 - **packages/browser-wallet-core** - Main features mostly used for background tasks, stores, API messaging.
 - **packages/browser-wallet-ui** - The UI components for the extension.
 - **packages/browser-wallet-utils** - Helpers and utilities for both UI and background.